 If the sun comes out while the family are splashing around inside, then there is a great play park opposite that boasts a climbing wall and mini bike park.
-There is also Le Petit Train, which is a big hit with my son Gillan, who at just two-years-old is mesmerised by trains, fire engines and motorbikes.
+There is also Le Petit Train, which is always a bit hit with younger kids.

-Next time we visit Avoriaz we are keen to try out the “Fantasticable”, which is a zip line across the mountains that you ride completely horizontally with an epic view of the valley below.
-The cable goes really slowly allowing you to appreciate the view from this bird’s eye perspective.
+Next time we visit Avoriaz we are keen to try out the Fantasticable, a zip line across the mountains that you ride completely horizontally with an epic view of the valley below.

 A trip to the little village of Lindarets is well worth the effort.
 I love to go to Lindarets on a sunny day with the aim of spending the whole day here with the family.
 This year we spent several days picnicking by the river, hiking to the Brochaux waterfall, and of course feeding the goats.